mohitk09/form/README.md

 This is a reponsive form, done as part of a assignment.
 See the screenshot below.
 ![logo](design.png)
 All the components are picked from material UI library.
-This application is also deployed on `Netflify` for sometime on https://dynamic-form-mohitk09.netlify.app/
+This application is also deployed on `Netlify` for sometime on https://dynamic-form-mohitk09.netlify.app/

 ## Running the service locally